 The severity of the symptoms of babesiosis can vary.
 You may have no symptoms at all, or you may have slight flu-like symptoms.
 Some cases can cause serious, life-threatening complications.

-A Babesia infection most often starts with a high fever and chills.
-Common symptoms include:
+A Babesia infection most often starts with a high fever, chills, muscle or joint aches, and fatigue.
+Less common symptoms include:

 - severe headache